 The ACT (Grade 11)

-- Because the ACT is a curriculum-based assessment, test results are used to improve school and district curriculum, improve instructional practices, make educational interventions, and assist in educational and career planning.
+- The ACT is a curriculum-based assessment.
+Test results are used to improve school and district curriculum, improve instructional practices, make educational interventions, and assist in educational and career planning.

 Why the ACT for all juniors?